cgxxv/nnn/patches/README.md

     make O_NAMEFIRST=1

+When contributing/adding a new patch, make sure to add the make variable to the patches array in `./misc/test/check-patches.sh` as well so that patch failures can be easily tested.

 ## Resolving patch conflicts

+Patch conflicts can be checked locally by running `make checkpatches` or by running `./patches/check-patches.sh` manually.

 Whenever patch conflicts occur on the latest master, pull requests resolving them are welcome.
 Let's say a conflict occurs in the `restorepreview` patch.
 The best way to resolve this conflict would be something along the lines of: